chrismytton/chrismytton.github.io/_posts/2015-01-22-advanced-web-scraping-with-mechanize.md

 Mechanize provides an out-of-the-box scraping solution that can handle filling in forms, following links and respecting a site's robots.txt file.
 Here I'll show you how it can be used to scrape the latest reviews from [Pitchfork](http://pitchfork.com/) [^disclaimer].

+[^disclaimer]: You should always scrape responsibly.
+Check out the [Is scraping legal?](https://blog.scraperwiki.com/2012/04/is-scraping-legal/) blog post from ScraperWiki for more discussion on the subject.

 Reviews are spread across multiple pages, so we can't simply fetch a single page and parse it with Nokogiri.
 This is where Mechanize can help with its ability to click on links and follow them to other pages.

 ### Setup